Orkestra-Tech/orkestra/docs/src/main/tut/secrets.md

 # Secrets

-Secrets in Orchestra relies on the [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-As this is already implemented we thought there is no need to add an Orchestra specific implementation.
+Secrets in Orkestra relies on the [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+As this is already implemented we thought there is no need to add an Orkestra specific implementation.

 ## Secrets as Environment Variables